 If you just leave your organic matter, such as leaf litter, on the ground it will naturally decompose and create humus.

 If you would like to further improve the soil with extra humus, you can either go out and buy compost, or suggest that the homeowner start composting in their yard.
 This is another great service that a sustainable landscaper can offer his clients.

 Composting can be as simple as leaving leaf litter or yard waste in a pile on the ground to gradually decompose or as elaborate as building a three-bin composting system.
 Please take a look at the links below to see what is the best composting style for you and your client.
 You start composting by collecting organic materials.
 The decomposition process is aided by adding moisture and ensuring proper aeration by regularly turning the mixture.
 Worms, fungi and bacteria further break up the material.
 Although dairy and meat are organic and will decompose, you shouldn’t advise homeowners to use these in the compost, as they will attract rodents.
-To make the process more efficient you can built several piles next to each other.
+You want your pile to be at least four feet square, or larger.
+To make the process more efficient and easier to manage you can build several piles next to each other.

 The ideal mixture for composting is: